metacreature/ecmblib_python/README.md

+> [!WARNING]
+> This project is still under developement, so please don't use it atm

 # *.ecmb - The new Comic-Manga-eBook
 **Benefits:**
 - right to left reading in page-mode for Mangas, while scroll-mode is still top-down